 Onboarding new employees is always a delicate process.
 From providing all the paperwork and ensuring they have the right technology, to making them feel welcomed and a part of the team—there are a lot of moving parts.
 However, what happens when this highly personal experience goes virtual?
-Carmen Jeffrey and Michelle Brachman offer up some tips on how both candidates and companies can co-create an exceptional virtual onboarding experience.
+Carmen Jeffery and Michelle Brachman offer up some tips on how both candidates and companies can co-create an exceptional virtual onboarding experience.

 To say 2020 has been a year of adjustments would be an understatement.
 Since March, companies have been compelled to completely change their operations, sales, and communication processes—just to name a few.
 Likewise, if you’ve been looking for a new role, you’ve come to realize that hiring processes have also changed—including onboarding.
 What was once a high-touch and in-person experience, has now also gone virtual.

 Despite these changes, that doesn’t mean your onboarding experience needs to suffer.
 In fact, this is an excellent opportunity to strengthen the process.
 As new hires ourselves, we learned that it takes a well-rounded team effort between the candidate and hiring company to create a truly exceptional onboarding experience.

 The Candidate’s Journey

 A candidate’s career journey is typically one of identifying great opportunities, interviewing, and hopefully landing a role that will enhance their experiences and build knowledge.
 To realize these aspirations, candidates would typically meet prospective employers to evaluate cultural and professional fit.
 Although this concept remains largely the same, the logistics have changed dramatically.

 Having started at Farber at the same time, our shared experience of interviewing and being seamlessly onboarded virtually, sparked the thinking behind this article.
 We reflected on our journey and realized that our experience would benefit other candidates going through a career transition.